hackbg/fadroma/js/builder/README.md

-# Fadroma Contract Builder for Secret Network
+# Fadroma Builder

+Tools for building and uploading contracts.